-4 steps to protecting your business from IT-related risks
+Four steps to protect your business from IT risk

 With continued advances in enterprise and cloud technology, it’s tempting to think that applications and data are no longer at significant risk from disaster events.
 However, that’s far from reality.